Soft-Contact/resto/specs/resto_json_api.md

 * ``deliveryDate`` - timestamp when this delivery note took place and affected the storage values
 * ``verifiedDate`` - timestamp when this delivery note was verified
 * ``registeredDate`` - timestamp when this delivery note was registered
-* ``businessUnitUUID`` - globally unique identifier of the Restolution business unit that this delivery note added to (a type 4 UUID as specified by RFC 4122)
+* ``businessUnitUUID`` - globally unique identifier of the Restolution business unit that this delivery note was added to (a type 4 UUID as specified by RFC 4122)
-* ``toStorageName`` - name of the storage that this delivery note added to
+* ``storageName`` - name of the storage that this delivery note was added to
 * ``userName`` - name of user who created this delivery note
-* ``status`` - the status of this delivery note, can be one of IN_PROGRESS, DONE, VERIFIED.
+* ``status`` - the status of this delivery note, can be one of IN_PROGRESS, DONE, VERIFIED, TEMPLATE.
+* ``comment`` - a free text domment of this delivery note
 * ``deliveryNoteRows`` - array of delivery note rows

 <a name="deliverynoterow"></a>